State of the Foundation Report

 - Established a large registry (Figure 2) to form the cohort needed for robust studies.

-- All activities were funded through private donations.
+All activities are funded through private donations.

 Discovery of the Gene Associated with PXE